 Table 5 and Table 6 report regressions of the field outcomes (profits and sales) on lab variables and background variables.
 We observe that the willingness to compete in the lab is positively associated with the profits of the business, although the association is not as strong as for investment or employment choices and only statistically significant when we consider the specification where the dependent variable is untransformed.
 From columns (1)-(3), we observe that choosing to compete one more time in the lab is associated with an increase in profits by 0.05-0.06 standard deviations.
 We also observe from Table 5 that willingness to compete is the only variable that is significantly associated with profits.
-Table 6 shows the regressions for sales on lab variables are statistically significant, with the exception of risk preferences in the log-transformed specification that includes both lab variables and background variables.
+Table 6 shows the regressions for sales on lab variables and background variables, where we observe that none of the explanatory variables are statistically significant, with the exception of risk preferences in the log-transformed specification including both lab variables and background variables.